 Standard deviation was 0.01 μm/year.
-10
+8 Standard deviation was 0.04 μm/year.

+Standard deviation was 0.01 μm/year.
 Standard deviation was 0.03 μm/year.
-11

 Standard deviation was 1.8 μm/year.
-12 Standard deviation was 1.0 μm/year.
+Standard deviation was 1.0 μm/year.

-13 Standard deviation was 1.3 μm/year.
+Standard deviation was 1.0 μm/year.
+Standard deviation was 1.3 μm/year.

 overall rate of this reaction contains an activated complex with a molar volume smaller than that of the reactants that form this complex.
 However, in the absence of experimental confirmation of the cathodic reaction mechanism, this explanation is speculative.
-Because N2 and Ar are inert gases, it is reasonable to assume that high N2 and Ar partial pressures have the same effect on . the corrosion and H2-production rates as total pressure.
-Therefore, high total pressures in WIPP disposal rooms will increase the corrosion rate of steels and other Fe-base alloys and the concomitant H2-production rate.
-XRD analysis of the nonadherent corrosion product implies that it was similar to the unidentifiable corrosion product formed in the low-pressure experiments with initially pure N2.
+Because $N_2$ and Ar are inert gases, it is reasonable to assume that high $N_2$ and Ar partial pressures have the same effect on the corrosion and $H_2$ -production rates as total pressure.
+Therefore, high total pressures in WIPP disposal rooms will increase the corrosion rate of steels and other Fe-base alloys and the concomitant $H_2$ -production rate.
+XRD analysis of the nonadherent corrosion product implies that it was similar to the unidentifiable corrosion product formed in the low-pressure experiments with initially pure $N_2$ .
 Chemical analysis of the corrosion product from this high-pressure run revealed that the cations consisted of 88% Fe and 12% Mg.
 Therefore, its composition was probably (Fe0.88Mg0.12)(OH)2.xH2O.